rgladstone/EC-K-typing/README.md

 # _E. coli_ Group 2 and Group 3 capsular K-typing database

-This _E. coli_ Group 2 and Group 3 (ABC-transporter dependant) K-typing database is formatted for use with the tool Kaptive<sup>1</sup> version 3 https://kaptive.readthedocs.io/en/latest/
+This _E. coli_ Group 2 and Group 3 (ABC-transporter dependent) K-typing database is formatted for use with the tool Kaptive<sup>1</sup> version 3 https://kaptive.readthedocs.io/en/latest/

 This database includes 101 loci with unique capsular gene presence-absence patterns (excluding IS elements).
 It is expected to cover the majority of invasive _E. coli_ isolates; group 2 and 3 capsule prevalence is near complete in phylogroups B2 and D, whilst phylogroups A, B1, and C have a lower prevalence. ~50,000 _E. coli_ genomes were screened from bloodstream infections (human), carriage (human and animal), from Europe, North America, Africa and Asia, and all G2 kpsF-positive assemblies (90% ID) in a collection of 661k bacterial assemblies <sup>3–12</sup>